mozaik-association/mozaik/docs/1Contacts Module.md

 ## Indexation

 Contacts (members, supporters, other contacts) can be linked to interests and competencies.
-Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaïk and can be adapted according to the needs of each organisation.
+Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaik and can be adapted according to the needs of each organisation.

 !!! abstract "The goal of Thesaurus terms"